Although there are many ways of writing test cases for Botium, there are some good reasons why one would choose Excel for Botium:

 Excel File Structure

-You can use this Excel file as a template:
+You can use the Excel file attached to this article as a template:

 Convos in all worksheets with name containing “convo” or “dialog” and not “partial”